UMGZ 32x18x8 [M6] GZ / N38

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
-Additionally, small elements of these devices are able to hinder the diagnostic process when they are in the body.
+- Health risk arising from small pieces of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
+It's also worth noting that small elements of these products are able to hinder the diagnostic process after entering the body.

 Dust and powder from neodymium magnets are highly flammable.